wohshon/ansible-ocpv3-prereq/README.md

 Installation will be done separately, it will be integrated to this playbook at a later date
-(Installation playbook will be run from the master node) Installation of standalone registry will be done separately
+(Installation playbook will be run from the master node)

 ## Environment